-Developers are striving to provide value in as short of time possible.
+Developers are striving to provide value in as short of time as possible.
 Just as I am now writing this tutorial.
-I’m adamant in not wasting your time but providing you with concrete info for you to learn something new.
+I’m adamant about not wasting your time but providing you with concrete info for you to learn something new.

 Why did I mention three seconds above?
 Building a website is just step one.
 Every subsequent step focuses on performance, user experience, optimization, responsiveness, reliability, and the list goes on.
 You need to measure everything!
 Especially the performance and speed of your website.
 After all, you don’t want to waste your customers’ time.

-Real User Monitoring, or RUM, is a type of passive monitoring that analyzes real user data and their experience while navigating a website.
+Real user monitoring, also known as digital experience monitoring, real user measurement, user monitoring, end-user experience monitoring, or simply RUM, is a type of passive monitoring that analyzes real user data and their experience while navigating a website.
 It gives you insight into how customers are interacting with your website.
-Real User Monitoring analyzes everything from page load events to HTTP requests to front-end application crashes.
-Read this user experience guide to learn more.
+End user monitoring tools such as Sematext Experience analyze everything from page load events to HTTP requests to front-end application crashes.

-The power of Real User Monitoring lies behind tracking unique sessions, generating metrics for every session, which represents real users from real geographical locations using real browsers across a vast array of devices.
+The power of real user monitoring lies behind tracking unique sessions, generating user experience metrics for every session, which represents real users from real geographical locations using real browsers across a vast array of devices.

 Sematext Experience geography report

-Real User Monitoring excels at telling you how satisfied your users are.
-It allows you to dive into performance metrics from all your customers, mapping out anomalies throughout their experience.
+Real user monitoring excels at telling you how satisfied your users are.
+It allows you to dive into website performance metrics from all your customers, mapping out anomalies throughout their experience.
 This passive type of monitoring helps you find outliers where user experience is poor.

 Sematext Experience user satisfaction overview

-The reason developers use Synthetic Monitoring is to make sure the changes they make to their website improve performance and response times.
-Having a controlled environment where every test is a constant, and the only variable is the actual website, gives developers insight into whether their changes improve the overall performance of the website.
+Developers need synthetic monitoring to make sure the changes they make to their website improve performance and response times.
+The advantage of synthetic testing is that it offers a controlled environment where every test is a constant, and the only variable is the actual website.
+This gives developers insight into whether their changes improve the overall performance of the website.

 Synthetic Monitoring vs. Stress Testing

-Keep in mind, Synthetic Monitoring and Stress Testing are very different concepts, even though at first they look similar.
+Keep in mind, synthetic monitoring and stress testing are very different concepts, even though at first they look similar.
 They both simulate users interacting with your website.
-However, the number of simulations differ.
+However, the number of simulations differs.

-Wrapping up this comparison between Synthetic Monitoring and Real User Monitoring is best depicted by comparing a robot to a human.
+This synthetic monitoring vs. real user monitoring comparison is best depicted by comparing a robot to a human.
 The robot will always run the same test, like clockwork, and produce different benchmarks only based on what you change on your website.
-The human is impulsive and creative, ever-changing, taking different paths through your website generating different sets of data.
+The human is impulsive and creative, ever-changing, taking different paths through your website and generating different sets of data.